brendanrbrown/brendanrbrown.github.io/index.md

 You will be randomly assigned to a group, typically of four people. **Assignments are posted on Sakai** under Resources.
 Each student has a distinct role in the group, which groups choose for themselves.

-These slides contain instructions on role, grading criteria, and deliverables: [Semester project]()

-They will be updated with details for each project piece as its due date nears.

 ## Resources